biocore/qurro/README.md

 ## Screenshot

 ![Screenshot of the log ratio of the combined abundances of all taxa with the rank 'Staphylococcus' over the combined abundances of all taxa with the rank 'Propionibacterium.'](https://raw.githubusercontent.com/fedarko/RankRatioViz/master/screenshots/genera.png)
 _Screenshot of the log ratio of the combined abundances of all taxa with the rank "Staphylococcus" over the combined abundances of all taxa with the rank "Propionibacterium."
-This visualization was created using sample data from Byrd et al. 2017 [2]; this data is included in the `byrd_inputs` folder of this repository._
+This visualization was created using sample data from Byrd et al. 2017 [2]; this data is included in the `rankratioviz/tests/input/byrd` folder of this repository._

 ## Inputs